-Insolar Wallet in which you can store XNS coins that are native for the MainNet.
+Insolar Wallet in which you can store XNS coins that are native for Insolar MainNet.

 Additionally, you need to understand the following:

 What a crypto faucet is.
-The faucet is a quick and easy way of creating and distributing test coins and tokens in test networks.
+The faucet is a quick and easy way of creating and distributing test coins and tokens on test networks.

 What a token contract is.
 Essentially, a token contract is a smart contract that contains a map of account addresses and their balances.
 The unit of the balance is the token.
-When tokens are transferred from one account to another, the token contract updates the balances of the two accounts.
+When tokens are transferred from one account to another, the token contract updates balances of both accounts.

 Test scenario overview¶